kekoziar/git-novice-guac/_episodes/02-setup.md

 On a command line, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
-So here is how
-Dracula sets up his new laptop:
+So here is how the chef sets up their new laptop:

 ~~~
-$ git config --global user.name "Vlad Dracula"
+$ git config --global user.name "J. Smith"
-$ git config --global user.email "vlad@tran.sylvan.ia"
+$ git config --global user.email "jsmith@gallifrey.io"
 ~~~
 {: .language-bash}

-Please use your own name and email address instead of Dracula's.
+Please use your own name and email address instead of J. Smith's.
 This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/),